 Learn More

-App migration to a new cloud store, enabling seamless transition and customer experience.
-Preserved all functionalities and upheld data integrity during migration , minimizing disruption to business operations.
-Validated data integrity and contextual business rules through reconciliation, resulting in improved efficiency.
-Kanerika can help your business seamlessly migrate to modern data platforms using our efficient, custom-built automation solutions.
-We specialize in transforming data pipelines from legacy systems like Informatica to Talend, Informatica to DBT, SSIS to Fabric, Tableau to Power BI, and SSRS to Power BI.
-Our expertise ensures that your data migration process is smooth, with minimal disruptions to your operations.
+Kanerika can help your business seamlessly migrate to modern data platforms using our FLIP migration accelerators.
+We specialize in transforming data pipelines from legacy systems like Informatica to Talend, SSIS to Fabric, Tableau to Power BI, and SSRS to Power BI.
+Our expertise ensures your data migration is smooth and minimizes disruptions to your operations.

-Moving to modern platforms offers significant advantages, such as enhanced performance, scalability, and better integration with emerging technologies like AI and machine learning.
-These platforms allow for faster data processing, real-time analytics, and a more user-friendly interface, empowering your teams to make data-driven decisions with greater efficiency.
+Moving to modern platforms offers significant advantages, including enhanced performance, scalability, and better integration with emerging technologies such as AI and machine learning .
+These platforms allow for faster data processing , real-time analytics, and a more user-friendly interface, empowering your teams to make data-driven decisions with greater efficiency.

 What are the 4 types of data migration?
 Data migration isn’t a one-size-fits-all process.
 We typically see four main approaches: big bang (all at once), phased (incremental rollouts), parallel (old and new systems run concurrently), and hybrid (a blend of these strategies).
 The best choice depends heavily on your system’s complexity and tolerance for downtime.
 Each method presents unique risks and rewards.